mynios-labs/vineledgerpro-ezwop/replit.md

 - All listings are Buy It Now format (no auctions)
 - Handling time set to 1-2 days in eBay store settings (buffer before shipping)
 - This handling time is separate from carrier transit time
+- Business policies (fulfillment, payment, return) use eBay account defaults
+- Custom business policies can be configured in eBay Seller Hub and stored in business_policies table for future use

 #### Shipping Services
 **Primary Integration:** Shippo API (alternative: EasyPost)